Caiman Ecological Refuge

 Caiman Lodge was established in 1985 as the first ecotourism operation in the Southern Pantanal.
 Since then it has aimed at creating and offering visitors a means of getting close to the the region’s nature and culture, while pursuing excellence in hospitality services and gastronomy.
 Its two lodges Cordilheira (5 suites) and Baiazinha (6 rooms) are 22 kms apart and run independent operations.

-Full board accommodation includes gourmet dining with a traditional Pantanal BBQ, whereby beef is cooked over fire pits.
+Full board accommodation includes gourmet dining with a traditional Pantanal BBQ, where beef is cooked over fire pits.
 Daily excursions in small groups are accompanied by a qualified, experienced naturalist guide and a local farmworker.
 A private guide is available on request for an extra fee.

 Caiman operates an important Nature Conservation Programme, which is recognised domestically and internationally.
 This consists of maintaining a Private Reserve of Natural Patrimony (RPPN) on a 5,600 hectare area and supporting various research and species management projects carried out on the whole ranch.
 Important conservation projects focus on the stunning blue hyacinth macaws and Americas' biggest predator, the elusive jaguar.